 Improving Self-Awareness for Effective Cravings Management in Addiction Recovery

 In addiction recovery, managing cravings is a significant challenge, but it’s essential to understand that it’s not impossible.
 One effective way to manage cravings is by improving self-awareness.
 When you become self-aware, you can identify triggers that lead to the cravings and work towards coping with them effectively.
-In this section, I’ll share some tips on how to improve self-awareness to manage cravings better during addiction recovery.

 Practice Mindfulness: Focusing on the Present Moment